moiz697/PgAi/README.md

 Refer to the `pgai` documentation for detailed examples and usage patterns.

+## Pseudo Columns and Applications

+The PgAi extension allows the integration of pseudo columns that fetch predictive values from trained models.
+While the primary example provided is stock data prediction, the same methodology can be applied to other datasets with minimal modifications.
+For instance, you can use PgAi for:

+- **Weather Forecasting:** Predict future weather conditions based on historical data.
+- **Sales Projections:** Forecast future sales using past sales data.
+- **Resource Allocation:** Predict future resource needs in logistics or supply chain management.

+By adjusting the models and the SQL functions, you can adapt the PgAi extension to various domains.
+For any help regarding this, feel free to reach out to the team.
+We are happy to help you.

 ## Contributing

 We welcome contributions.
 Fork the repository and submit pull requests.